 Instructions

-- Place chicken breasts between two sheets of wax paper or plastic wrap.
+- Place the 2-4 boneless skinless chicken breasts between two sheets of wax paper or plastic wrap.
 Using the flat side of a meat tenderizer, pound breasts to approximately 1/2 inch uniform thickness.
 Pieces may be very large, in this case, cut in half.

 - Place in a baking dish large enough for them to fit in a single layer.
-Season to taste with salt and pepper and cover with cooking sherry.
+Season to taste with coarse kosher salt & pepperand cover with 1 cup dry sherry.
 Set aside until ready to cook, a minimum of 30 minutes.

-- In a heavy bottom sauce pan, heat chicken broth, shiitake mushrooms, dark soy sauce, unsalted butter and cornstarch mixture over low heat.
+- In a heavy bottom saucepan, heat the 3 cups low-sodium chicken broth, sliced 8 ounces shiitake mushrooms, 2 tablespoons dark soy sauce, 3 tablespoons unsalted butter and cornstarch mixture over low heat.
 Whisk until smooth.
 Sauce should start to thicken and mushrooms will cook down.
 Do not bring to a boil, whisk every 2-3 minutes while making the chicken.
-When it reaches a gravy consistency, remove from heat or place on a “warm” setting.
+When it reaches a gravy consistency, remove from heat or place on a "warm" setting.

-- In a shallow bowl or pie plate, whisk 6 tablespoons flour, baking powder and eggs.
+- In a shallow bowl or pie plate, whisk 6 tablespoons of the flour, 1/2 teaspoon baking powder and 2 eggs.
 This mixture will be very thick.
-If it is so think you won’t be able to dredge chicken through it, add a small amount of milk or water, but make sure it isn’t too watery, you want it to stick to the chicken.
+If it is so think you won't be able to dredge chicken through it, add a small amount of milk or water, but make sure it isn't too watery, you want it to stick to the chicken.

 - In a shallow dish or bowl place the remaining 6 tablespoons all purpose flour and lightly season with salt and pepper.

-- Preheat oven to 350 degrees.
-Heat 1 inch of vegetable oil in a large heavy bottom skillet over medium-high heat.
+- Preheat the oven to 350°F. Heat 1-2 inches of Vegetable oil in a large heavy bottom skillet over medium-high heat or 325°F using a deep fry thermometer.

-- Lightly coat each chicken breast in flour and then dredge in egg batter.
+- Remove the chicken from the sherry marinade and lightly coat each chicken breast in the flour and then dredge in the egg batter.
 Carefully lower into hot oil.
 Depending on size, chicken will take from 5-7 minutes per side.
-Remove to a baking sheet and place in the oven to keep warm.
+Remove to a wire rack suspended over baking sheet and place in the oven to keep warm.
 Continue with remaining chicken breasts.
 The cooking time can vary considerably depending on the heat of the oil and size of the chicken.
-Chicken needs to be an internal temperture of 165 degrees.
-If the outside is cooking faster than the inside, remove and place into the oven to continue cooking.
+Chicken needs to be an internal temperture of 165°F.

 Absolutely delicious!
 My parents are from Detroit and always rave about the almond chicken.
 I prepared this recipe for them, and they were shocked about how similar it tasted!